-If you are using deployment servers or testing with CI servers, you'll need a way to download your private modules to those servers.
-To do this, you can set up an
+If you are using deployment servers or testing with Continuous Intergration servers, you'll need a way to download your private packages to those servers.
+These are the steps:

 One of the things that has changed in npm is that we now use auth tokens to authenticate in the CLI.
-To generate an auth token, you can log in on any machine.
-You'll end up with a line in your
+To generate an auth token, use

 You will also need to add this to your environment variables on your development machine.
 In OSX or Linux, you would add this line to your